KJCats/My-Notes/3 - Zettelkasten/Godot Static Body 2D.md

 ---
 # Godot Static Body 2D

-Physics Body that can't be moved.
+[[Godot Physics Body 2D|Physics Body 2D]] that can't be moved.
 If moved by code, it will simple teleport to the new position, not pushing any other objects.
 Its also not affected by gravity

 # References